Primary and Final Settlement Tanks

 Final Settlement Tanks (FST): Ensuring Effluent Clarity

-Following biological treatment, Final Settlement Tanks (also known as secondary clarifiers) perform the crucial task of separating treated effluent from the biological “floc” or biomass.
+Following biological treatment, the Final Settlement Tank performs the critical task of “polishing” the water.
+It separates the treated effluent from the biological “floc” or biomass generated during the aeration process.

-• Ease of Installation: The lightweight GRP construction allows for faster site assembly and lower crane costs, even in remote locations.
+- Ease of Installation: The lightweight nature of GRP enables faster on-site assembly and lower crane costs compared to traditional concrete tanks.

 FAQs